ICGC-TCGA-PanCancer/pancancer-documentation/README.md

 If you are running the pancancer tools in a production environment, you will probably be primarily interested in the [Production pages](production/README.md#production)

+<!--
+Uncomment when the developer page has content

 If you are a developer who is developing new workflows, or if you are a developer who needs to make changes to parts of the Pancancer infrastructure such as Bindle, pancancer-bag, seqware-bag, or container-host-bag, you will want to read more in the [Developer pages](development/README.md)

-<!--
 Documents:
   - Overview (architecture, system diagrams, etc...)
   - Dev